 - Tree root damage

-Dwelling foundation insurance riders are available to provide coverage for some of the above damage types noted above.
+Dwelling foundation insurance riders may provide coverage for some of the sources of damage noted above.
 However, soil compaction and erosion are almost never covered by these riders.

-Dealing with a home insurance claim on your house’s foundation should be done quickly in order to avoid further damage.
+Once you see any foundation damage, it's important to act quickly in order to avoid further problems.
 Having a plan can reduce a lot of the stress that comes with the claims process:

-- Hire a licensed contractor to come and inspect your house’s foundation damage.
-Get written documentation of the extent of the damage, the causes of the damage, and an estimate of what it would cost for repairs.
+- Hire a licensed contractor to inspect your house’s foundation damage.
+Get written documentation of the extent of the damage, the causes of the damage and an estimate of what it would cost to repair.

-- Once you have the estimate, use it to decide if filing a claim is worth your while.
-Any home insurance claim you make can result in a premium increase.
-On average, this increase is about 10 percent of your current home insurance rate.
-This increase will stay on your premium for about seven years.
-If the cost to fix the foundation is close to your homeowners insurance deductible plus the increase to your premium over seven years, you should consider paying for the repairs out-of-pocket.
+- Once you have the estimate, use it to decide if filing a claim is worthwhile.
+Any home insurance claim you make may result in a premium increase.
+If the cost to fix the foundation is close to your homeowners insurance deductible, you should consider paying for the repairs out of pocket.

 - Your home insurer will read the adjuster’s final report.
-If the damages reported are covered by your policy, your home insurance company will send you a check for the repair cost, up to your policy’s limits.
+If the damage reported is covered by your policy, your home insurance company will send you a check for the repair cost, up to your policy’s limits.

-If your home insurer should deny your claim, you still have a chance.
+If your home insurer denies your claim for foundation damage, you still have a chance.
 Your denial letter regarding the claim will state the reason for the denial of coverage.
 If the reason conflicts with your contractor’s statement, contact the contractor to help dispute the reasons with you.
 Your home insurer will consider the contractor’s assessment.